-Recreation and Athletic Complex Renovation
+Recreation and Athletics Complex Renovation

 RAC will close to usage in preparation for renovation at 5 p.m. on Thursday, May 12.